aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 # Deployment with PowerShell Scripts

+1. **Deploy the Backend API with SAM** (`GameServiceAPI/deploy.ps1`)
+    * Make sure you have the SAM CLI installed
+    * Open file GameServiceAPI/deploy.ps1 in your favourite text editor
+    * Modify the script to set the `region` variable to your selected region
+    * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
+    * Run the `deploy.ps1` script
-1. **Deploy the Pre-Requirements** (`FleetDeployment/deployPreRequirements.ps1`)
+2. **Deploy the Pre-Requirements** (`FleetDeployment/deployPreRequirements.ps1`)
     * Open file FleetDeployment/deployPreRequirements.ps1 in your favourite text editor
     * Set the region variable in the script to your selected region
     * Run the `deployPreRequirements.ps1` script
-2. **Set the role to CloudWatch Agent configuration** (`LinuxServerBuild/amazon-cloudwatch-agent.json`)
+3. **Set the role to CloudWatch Agent configuration** (`LinuxServerBuild/amazon-cloudwatch-agent.json`)
     * Open file LinuxServerBuild/amazon-cloudwatch-agent.json in your favourite text editor
     * Replace the `role_arn` value with role provided as output by the previous script
-    * You can also find the ARN in the CloudFormation stack, in IAM console or as output of Step 1
+    * You can also find the ARN in the CloudFormation stack, in IAM console or as output of Step 2
-3. **Deploy the Backend API with SAM** (`GameServiceAPI/deploy.ps1`)
-    * Make sure you have the SAM CLI installed
-    * Open file GameServiceAPI/deploy.ps1 in your favourite text editor
-    * Modify the script to set the `region` variable to your selected region
-    * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
-    * Run the `deploy.ps1` script
-4. **Set the API endpoint to the Unity Project**
+4. **Set the API endpoint and the Cognito Identity Pool to the Unity Project**
     * Open Unity Hub, add the GameLiftExampleUnityProject and open it (Unity 2019.2.16 or higher recommended)
-    * Set the value of `static string apiEndpoint` to the endpoint created by the backend deployment in `GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`
-    * You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation or from the API Gateway console (make sure to have the `/Prod/` in the url)
+    * Set the value of `static string apiEndpoint` to the endpoint created by the backend deployment in `GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`.
+You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation, from the SAM CLI stack deployment outputs or from the API Gateway console (make sure to have the `/Prod/` in the url)
-5. **Set the Cognito Identity Pool configuration** (`GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`)
-    * Set the value of `static string identityPoolID` to the identity pool created by the Pre-Requirements deployment
-    * You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 1
+    * Set the value of `static string identityPoolID` to the identity pool created by the Pre-Requirements deployment.
+You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 2
     * Set the value of `public static string regionString` and `public static Amazon.RegionEndpoint region` to the values of your selected region
     * NOTE: At this point, this part of the code is not compiled because we are using Server build configuration.
 The code might show up greyed out in your editor.
-6. **Build the server build**
+5. **Build the server build**
     * In Unity go to "File -> Build Settings"
     * Go to "Player Settings" and find the Scripting Define Symbols ("Player settings" -> "Player" -> "Other Settings" -> "Scripting Define Symbol")
     * Replace the the Scripting Define Symbol with `SERVER`.
 Remember to press Enter after changing the value.
 C# scripts will use this directive to include server code and exclude client code